 For Android users, there is F-Droid, which I mentioned earlier.
 It is a little known brand and a non-mainstream app store.
 There is also Amazon app store, which is a mainstream brand, but non-mainstream app store for Android users.
 I have used both.

 For iOS users there is AltStore.
 I have no personal experience with this store.
 However, there is an article on Engagdet about it and also a direct link to the Patreon page of AltStore’s developer, Riley Testut.
-He has a relatively large number of supporters on Patreon (over 4,500) and generates over 13,000 USD per month in donations to support his work.
+As of the time of writing, he has a relatively large number of supporters on Patreon (over 4,500) and generates over 13,000 USD per month in donations to support his work.
 It seems like there are people who believe and benefit from the work he is doing.
-Keep up the good work Riley!

 However, when the casual users try to install non-mainstream apps, with both Android and iOS users, the phone will give a notification that this is an unwanted application.
 Although some apps may genuinely be dangerous, we can attribute some of the same risks to apps installed through Google Play or the Apple Store.
 Since Google Play is the dominant player (in the Android world), they can set the terms of what constitutes “a safe” or “unsafe” application, and it not always is related to security, rather business (revenue loss) risk.